chromice/ae/README.md

 > A web application is a bunch of scripts thrown together to concatenate a string of text (HTTP response) in response to another string of text (HTTP request).

-In other words, æ will not let you forget that most of the back-end programming is a glorified string concatenation, but it will alleviate the most cumbersome aspects of it.
+In other words, æ will not let you forget that most of the back-end code is a glorified string concatenation, but it will alleviate the most cumbersome aspects of it.

 In more practical terms, if you are putting together a site with some forms that save data to a database, and then present that data back to the user on a bunch of pages, æ comes with everything you need.